-1 model shall not result in a Vehicle Service Provider being 2 prohibited or limited in the utilization of its staff or 3 equipment from providing any of the services authorized by 4 this Act or as otherwise outlined in the approved EMS 5 System Program Plan, including, without limitation, the 6 deployment of resources to provide out-of-state disaster 7 response.
-EMS System Program Plans must address a process 8 for out-of-state disaster response deployments that must 9 meet the following: 10 (A) All deployments to provide out-of-state 11 disaster response must first be approved by the EMS 12 Medical Director and submitted to the Department.
-13 (B) The submission must include the number of 14 units being deployed, vehicle identification numbers, 15 length of deployment, and names of personnel and their 16 licensure level.
-17 (C) Ensure that all necessary in-state requests 18 for services will be covered during the duration of 19 the deployment.
-20 An EMS System Program Plan for a Basic Life Support 21 advanced life support, and critical care transport 22 utilizing an EMR and an EMT shall include the following: 23 (A) Alternative staffing models for a Basic Life 24 Support transport utilizing an EMR and an EMT shall only be utilized for interfacility Basic Life Support transports as specified by the EMS System Program Plan as dete: rmined by the EMS System Medica al Direct or and mec dical appor ntm ( ents, СХ cluding any t ransport -to -or fro om a d lialvsi s c entei - .
+- (A) All deployments to provide out-of-state disaster response must first be approved by the EMS Medical Director and submitted to the Department. - (B) The submission must include the number of units being deployed, vehicle identification numbers, length of deployment, and names of personnel and their licensure level. - (C) Ensure that all necessary in-state requests for services will be covered during the duration of the deployment.

+An EMS System Program Plan for a Basic Life Support, advanced life support, and critical care transport utilizing an EMR and an EMT shall include the following:

+(A) Alternative staffing models for a Basic Life Support transport utilizing an EMR and an EMT shall only be utilized for interfacility Basic Life Support transports as specified by the EMS System Program Plan as determined by the EMS System Medical Director and medical appointments, excluding any transport to or from a dialysis center.

-- Protocols that shall include dispatch (B) procedures to properly screen and assess patients for EMR-staffed transports and EMT staffed Basic Life Support transport. - (C) A requirement that a provider and EMS System shall implement a quality assurance plan that shall include for the initial waiver period the review of at least 5% of total interfacility transports utilizing an EMR with mechanisms outlined to audit dispatch screening, reason for transport, patient diagnosis, level of care, and the outcome of transports performed.
+- (B) Protocols that shall include dispatch procedures to properly screen and assess patients for ${\sf EMR-staffed}$ ${\sf transports}$ and ${\sf EMT}$ ${\sf staffed}$ ${\sf Basic}$ ${\sf Life}$ ${\sf Support-transport}$. - shall implement a quality assurance plan that shall include for the initial waiver period the review of at least 5% of total interfacility transports utilizing an EMR with mechanisms outlined to audit dispatch screening, reason for transport, patient diagnosis, level of care, and the outcome of transports performed.
 Quality assurance reports must be submitted and reviewed by the provider and EMS System monthly and made available to the Department upon request.
 The percentage of transports reviewed under quality assurance plans for renewal periods shall be determined by the EMS Medical Director, however, it shall not be less than 3%. - (D) The EMS System Medical Director shall develop a minimum set of requirements for individuals based on level of licensure that includes education, training, and credentialing for all team members identified to participate in an alternative staffing plan.
 The EMT,